Having just now come to an end of a period of mentorship I am taking a break. I am in an ‘interlude’.

 Now that I am no longer a mentor I feel a strange mix of feelings.
 In some ways I feel relieved (they did it!
 I did it!
 Hooray!) and also I feel sad that I won’t be seeing these wonderful women as often as I did before.
 With many experiences in life there is this same mix of ‘bittersweet’, but try as I might I couldn’t think of any useful examples from film or literature that would give me any insight into the mentor’s journey, and which I could relate to and learn from.
 What becomes of the mentor?
 What do they do now?

-I could think of many examples of mentor-mentee partnerships (the coupling of Yoda and Luke Skywalker has got to be one of my own personal favourites!) but they tend to focus on the mentee’s journey.
+I could think of many examples of mentor-mentee partnerships (the coupling of Obi-Wan Kenobi and subsequently Yoda, with Luke Skywalker from the original Star Wars trilogy has got to be one of my own personal favourites!) but they tend to focus on the mentee’s journey.